 Android is a high consuming platform, both when it comes to data and memory.
 But, Android users can easily slow down this consumption using several steps.
 Today, we are going to take data usage into consideration, and help you reduce data usage on Android devices.

 Carrier-based data services are extremely costly these days, and not everyone could afford that much (you can take me as an example), and data consumption without a data plan is definitely a real pain.
-Alternatively, we can always use broadband or WiFi services to reduce the amount of data utilization, significantly.
+Alternatively, we can always use broadband or WiFi services to reduce the amount of data utilisation, significantly.

 This saving could be done easily by following a few, yet very effective steps.
 It doesn’t matter what Android smartphone or tablet, or Android version you are operating on.
 Let us start by following the tips.

-Reduce data usage on Android
+Top 5 ways to reduce data usage on Android

 Restrict background data